-

 Artworks

-Water Dreaming at Kalipinypa, 1972Synthetic polymer paint on composition board31 3/4 X 29 3/4 inches (80.65 x 75.57 cm)Photo: Tony De Camillo for the Herbert F. Johnson Museum of Art, Cornell UniversityProvenance
+Water Dreaming at Kalipinypa, 1972Synthetic polymer paint on composition board31 ¾ x 29 ¾ inches (80.65 x 75.57 cm)© The Estate of the Artist, by permission of Papunya Tula Artists through the Aboriginal Artists Agency.
+Photography by Tony De Camillo for the Herbert F. Johnson Museum of Art, Cornell UniversityLuritja Language Group Provenance

-Stuart Art Centre, Alice Springs
+Stuart Art Centre, Alice Springs, Northern Territory

 Tim Guthrie Collection, Melbourne

-Sotheby's, Important Aboriginal Art, Melbourne, June 30, 1997, lot 15
+Sotheby's, Melbourne, Important Aboriginal Art, 30 June 1997, lot 15

-Sotheby's, Aboriginal Art, Melbourne, 26 and 27 June 2000, lot 70
+Sotheby's, Melbourne, Aboriginal Art, 26-27 June 2000, lot 70

 Collection of John and Barbara Wilkerson, New York